Miami Hurricanes’ Avantae Williams charged with aggravated battery on pregnant woman

 The 20-year-old was arrested Wednesday night and is now facing a charge of aggravated battery on a pregnant victim.

-The team has released the following statement on Williams’ arrest:
+The Hurricanes released the following statement on Williams’ arrest:

 “We are aware that football student-athlete Avantae Williams has been arrested by the Miami-Dade Police Department.
 He was immediately suspended from all team activities.”